sigi73/Josh_Sid_ACS/Project3/README.md

 ### MLC
 CPU Used: Intel Core i7-8700K

-Memory Specs: CORSAIR Vengeance LPX SDRAM DDR4 3200
+Memory Specs:CORSAIR Vengeance LPX SDRAM DDR4 3200 (4 x 8GB)

 In order to collect the data using MLC, the following process was used.